danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ...
 ```

 In order to exercise the `ProductInventoryConsumer` code, messages need to be produced to the `inventory_management_product_updates` topic.
 In production, this will be done by the inventory management system.
 But for local development, we don't have that system running on our laptops.
 Fortunately, Karafka can also be used to [produce](https://karafka.io/docs/Components/#producer) messages.
-Let's try this out by launching a Rails console `bin/rails c` in another terminal tab and then:
+Let's try this out by launching a Rails console `bin/rails c` in another terminal tab and then enter the following code:

 ```ruby
 # Generate a message with the expected attributes in JSON format: